Welsh Youth Parliament: Full Privacy Notice

 C. Subscribing to our newsletters

 You are able to subscribe to our newsletter online or in person by attending various activities which we arrange.
 We use a company called MailChimp to do this.
-If you subscribe in person leaving your contact details on post cards, the Commission will add your details to the relevant mailing list for the newsletter, and a confirmation e-mail will be
+If you subscribe in person leaving your contact details on post cards, the Commission will add your details to the relevant mailing list for the newsletter, and a confirmation e-mail will be sent to you.

 This information is retained until you unsubscribe, and you can contact us at any time to remove yourself from these distribution lists, and newsletter mailing lists.